bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 8/longitudional static stability and trim.md

 It should also be noted that there is extra drag created by the tailplane, hence greater air deflection will create more drag this is known as [[trim drag]].

 ### Longitudional static stability
-Refering back to [[longitudional static stability and trim#Desired diagram|this bit]] to achieve sta:
+Refering back to [[longitudional static stability and trim#Desired diagram|this bit]] to achieve longitudional static stability we need:
 $$\begin{align*}
 \frac{dC_{mG}}{d\alpha} &< 0 & o&r & \frac{dM_G}{d\alpha} &<0
 \end{align*}$$